kbob/kbob.github.io/_posts/2018-10-04-deep-synth-playing-notes.md

 taste.

-Finally, the first note takes several seconds to focus, but it's hard to play an instrument that's always the laggy.
-So if you trigger a new note before the previosu note has completely defocused, the new note focuses faster.
+Finally, the first note takes several seconds to focus, but it's hard to play an instrument that's always that laggy.
+So if you trigger a new note before the previous note has completely defocused, the new note focuses faster.

 That wraps up monophonic Deep Synth.